openid/OpenYOLO-Spec/common/introduction.md

-# Why is authentication hard?
+# Problem: Manual authentication is mentally exhausting

-The following screen is a common sight when interacting with services in an application or website:
+Users are typically presented with a screen like the following when interacting with services in an application or website:

 {{artwork/auth-screen.md}}

-A user typically has to answer three questions in response to such a page:
+The user typically has to answer three questions in response to such a page:

-1. Have I already created an account for this service?
+1. Do I already have an account for this service?
-2. How did I sign in?
+2. If so, did I use an email address and password, or one of the identity provider options?
-3. If I used a password, what was it?
+3. If I used an email address and password, what was the password?

-Answering these questions for all but the most frequently used applications and websites (henceforth referred to as _services_) is difficult.
-Users now typically interact with around [100 apps or sites][dashlane-account-survey], and many of those services are used less than once a month, for example to buy flowers or arrange air travel.
+For all but most frequently used applications and websites (henceforth referred to as _services_), this is a tedious and error-prone process.
+As of 2016, users typically interact with around [100 services][dashlane-account-survey], and many of those services are used less than once a month, for example to buy flowers or arrange air travel.
 Long session durations can help, but only when the user interacts with the service on a single device.
 Purchasing a new device is a particularly painful experience due to the need to re-authenticate with all used services.

+Remembering account details for 100+ services is intractable; the natural human consequence of this situation is widespread credential reuse across services.
-A more general solution is required.
+This is a disaster for the user's security; a better solution is required.

 ## Password authentication